dakshdeepHERE/Bank_EDA-Practice/README.md

 ### Univariate Analysis <a name="univariate-analysis-categorical-features"></a>

-Univariate analysis explores categorical features like 'marital,' 'job,' 'education,' 'poutcome,' and the target variable 'response.'
+Univariate analysis explores categorical features like `marital`, `job`, `education`, `poutcome`, and the target variable `response`.
 Visualizations such as bar plots and pie charts provide insights.

 ### Bivariate Analysis <a name="bivariate-analysis"></a>